 Table of Contents

-The wildly beautiful and wonderfully diverse Greek islands are the dream holiday destination from the vast majority of people around the world –those who have good taste at least!
+The wildly beautiful and wonderfully diverse Greek islands are the dream holiday destination for the vast majority of people around the world –those who have good taste at least!
 However, despite being exceptionally widespread, very few people know much about the Greek islands outside the cosmopolitan destinations of Mykonos and Santorini; a problem we’re about to solve!

 Here, you’ll find a comprehensive guide to Greek island vacations that will provide you with everything you need to know about the pride and joy of our country!